chantastic/sites/chan.dev-astro/src/content/play/thursday.md

 ## Brief

 Today is empathy day at work.
 Take meetings and be visible in social/discord.

-Today is the best day for evening dates and hangouts
+Today is the best day for evening dates and hangouts.
 Everything that _needs_ to be done during the week should be wrapped up by today.

 <dl>